wso2/docs-devant/en/docs/rag-ingestion.md

 ## Introduction

-Retrieval-Augmented Generation (RAG) is a powerful approach that enhances Large Language Models (LLM) accuracy by providing contextual data sources.
+Retrieval-Augmented Generation (RAG) is an AI framework that enhances Large Language Model (LLM) accuracy by providing contextual data sources.
-To effectively use RAG, we need a structured way to ingest and store data.
+To make use of RAG effectively, data must be systematically ingested into vector databases.
+This process, known as RAG Ingestion, involves setting up a vector database, utilizing embedding models, processing source files and chunking data.
-This process, known as RAG Ingestion, involves configuring a vector database, embedding models, chunking, and processing source files.
+Devant offers a platform to efficiently ingest and manage unstructured documents for RAG.
 This guide walks through the key steps of RAG Ingestion in Devant.

 Go to your Organization by selecting the organization from the **Organization** dropdown in the top left corner.
-Select **RAG Ingestion** from the **Admin** dropdown in the bottom of the left navigation.
+Select **RAG Ingestion** from the **Admin** dropdown at the bottom of the left navigation.

 ## Step 1: Initialize Vector Store

-Contextual information is provided as numerical vectors (embeddings) to LLMs.
-These embeddings are stored in a vector database for efficient retrieval.
+LLMs receive contextual information as numerical vectors (embeddings).
+A vector database stores these embeddings for efficient retrieval.
 Devant supports a wide range of vector databases like Pinecone, Weaviate, Chroma, and so on.

 1. Select `Pinecone` as the vector database.
 2. Enter the API key in the **API Key** field.

     ???+ info "Info"
-        Refer to the [Pinecone API Key documentation](https://docs.pinecone.io/guides/projects/manage-api-keys#create-an-api-key) to create an API key.
+        To create an API key, refer to the [Pinecone API Key documentation](https://docs.pinecone.io/guides/projects/manage-api-keys#create-an-api-key).

 3. Enter the **Collection Name**.
 The collection will be automatically created if it does not exist.
 4. Click **Next**.